priyaa-lang/priyaa-lang/README.md

 ---

 Welcome to my GitHub profile!
-I’m Krishna Priya, a passionate B.Com student with a keen interest in the world of Information Technology.
+I’m Krishna Priyaa, a passionate BCom student with a keen interest in the world of Information Technology.
 I’m committed to expanding my tech skills and growing both creatively and analytically.

 ## 🚀 About Me